samuelxyz/layouts/README.md

 A variant of rollla (see above) but with the `/` replaced by a repeat key - this is indicated by the position marked `R`, and is pressed with the left thumb.
 A repeat key simply duplicates the previous letter, which essentially eliminates double-tapping, thereby reducing finger movement and strain.
 Since double letters make up about 2.5% of bigrams, this may be a significant gain.
 Trialyzer data shows that double letters are nearly as slow as sfbs.

 This is the layout I currently use.
-The layout is called rollax because the repeat key is on what would be `x` in QWERTY.
+The layout is called rolllax because the repeat key is on what would be `x` in QWERTY.
 Pressing it with the left thumb may sound extreme, but seems to actually work quite well.

 ## trialyzer stats